EvelinaBuiciag/contacts-crm-poc/ARCHITECTURE.md

 - **On Sync:**
   - Always merge/update by email.
   - Never create a new local contact if one with the same email is marked as deleted.
+- **Sync Timing:**
+  - Due to the 30-second sync interval and network timing, there may be a short delay before updates or deletions are reflected in all CRMs.
+Temporary inconsistencies may occur if changes are made in rapid succession.
+Use the manual "Sync Now" button or wait for the next cycle if needed.
+- **Limitation:**
+  - Even after waiting, due to CRM API and sync limitations, updates or deletions may not always be reflected correctly in all systems.
+There is a risk of duplicates or multiple contacts, especially in Pipedrive, if changes are made in quick succession or if the CRMs are slow to update.
+This is a limitation of the current sync logic and external CRM APIs, not just a timing issue.

 ---